DesktopContainers/raspberrypi/README.md

 ## Usage: Run the Client

+### Simple SSH X11 Forwarding

+You can either connect via ssh to the qemu raspberry rasbian system or get the qemu X11 GUI, here is how you use it:

+  1. Run a background container as server or start existing one.

+        docker start raspberrypi || docker run -d --name raspberrypi -p 2222:2222 --privileged desktopcontainers/raspberrypi

+  2.1 Connect directly to the qemu raspberry via ssh.
+(Keep an eye on docker healthcheck status - ssh is available when it's healthy)

+        ssh -p 2222 -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no pi@localhost

+  2.2 Connect to the server using `ssh -X` (every time the old raspberry gets killed).
+     _Logging in with `ssh` automatically opens qemu raspberry window_

+        ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no \
+        -X app@$(docker inspect --format '{{ .NetworkSettings.IPAddress }}' raspberrypi)

+## Options and Configuration

 ### Volumes

 * __/images__ _place where the raspberry pi image will be stored as_ __raspberry.img__